 - D.A.W.
 (Digital Audio Workstation)

-- A good vocal mic
+- A good vocal mic – This Warm Audio WA-47jr is my pick

-- A good workhorse mic
+- A good workhorse mic – The Shure SM57 is the best choice!

 The base price of a Mac is around that $1200 mark, and you can get a really high spec Windows computer for that price.
 Windows computers are always cheaper, but in my experience (I have tried both) Mac is just more stable when running things.
 There always seems to be little nuances and glitches with my PC.
 I also believe Macs have more longevity.
 The initial purchase price might be higher, but you might not have to upgrade nearly as soon.